We at Laptop Upcycle understand that in the course of normal use, your laptop may fail. We are here to support you.

 4) Backup your data frequently.
 Some ways to backup your files: a) copy your files to a USB memory stick, b) email the file to yourself, c) copy the file to another computer (a friend). d) store your work on a “cloud” based remote location like Dropbox, Google Docs, or Box.

 Linux Mint Laptop Support

 The Linux Mint operating system is a stable and dynamic Linux distribution that is an Open Source platform.
 A great deal of online documentation is maintained by those who contributed to the project.
 Laptop Upcycle provides links to the resources that can help you solve problems, learn the interface, and get the most out of it.
-Note that Laptop Upcycle laptops generally run the most recent release of Ubuntu.
-As of this writing, that is version 16.04.01 LTS.

 If we can find it online, we will include a hard copy version of the owners manual for your specific machine.

 A client agreement document.
 Basically, we want to give you a letter that describes your acceptance of this free laptop and that you understand how to take care of it.
 We will take down a contact parent/guardian name and email just in case you have any issues with your laptop.

 Once you have taken your laptop home and you have other questions or you run in to road blocks, here are some other pages to help you out.
 Basically, most every issue you may encounter has already been faced by others in the Ubuntu community.
 Please learn how to search the web and the pages below for help before you contact the Laptop Upcycle team.
 By solving your own problems and learning how your laptop works, YOU become the expert.
 Experts are awesome and we know you're awesome.
 If you still have issues, don't hesitate to ask though.
 You can email us at this address.

 For more detailed instructions or specific questions, please see the Community Wiki.